Optometric Vision Therapy is devoted to aiding development while improving and enhancing visual performance.

 Visual Attention: Other adaptations to binocular dysfunction affect visual attention to either visual detail or visual location.
 These problems often mimic developmental issues such as ADD, learning disability, or high functioning autism.

 Visual Intelligence: The ability to learn from what is seen.
-Problems in these areas often depress the child’s scores in the Perceptual Reasoning and Processing Speed sections of common intelligence tests.
+Problems in these areas often depress the child’s scores in the Working Memory and Processing Speed sections of common intelligence tests.

 These adaptations can then result in reduced ability of the child to act upon the information received from the two eyes.
 This can often mimic such conditions as dysgraphia and dyslexia.